0xRyuzak1/0xRyuzak1.github.io/_posts/2023-11-25-htb-pilgrimage.md

 #### Sudoers

-Check if emily user have permssions to run sudo
+Check if emily user have permissions to run sudo

 ```console